letmelearncode/websocket-chat-app/README.md

-A Java 9 based chat application which uses socket for bideirectional communication.
+A Java 9 based chat application which uses socket for bidirectional communication.